getpelican/pelican/docs/themes.rst

 This document describes which templates should exist in a theme, and which variables will be passed to each template at generation time.

-All templates will receive the variables defined in your settings file, if they are in all-caps.
+All templates will receive the variables defined in your settings file, as long as they are in all-caps.
 You can access them directly.

 Common variables
 ----------------